Skip to main content

 Data Audit

-Assess the quality, freshness, and accessibility of the data the AI will use.
-For RAG pipelines, this means evaluating document structure, update frequency, and retrieval complexity.
-For ML models, it means understanding feature availability at inference time versus training time.
+We assess the quality, freshness, and accessibility of the data the AI component will use.
+For RAG, that means evaluating document structure, update frequency, and retrieval complexity; for ML models, it means confirming that the features available at inference time match what the model was trained on.

 Architecture Design

-Select the integration pattern: RAG, fine-tuning, prompt engineering, or a hybrid.
-Design the serving layer, the data pipeline, and the feedback loop.
-Define the fallback behavior when the AI component fails or returns low-confidence output.
+We select the integration pattern — RAG, fine-tuning, prompt engineering, or hybrid — and design the serving layer, data pipeline, and feedback loop.
+Fallback behavior when the AI component fails or returns low-confidence output gets designed here, not as an afterthought.

 Evaluation Setup

-Build the evaluation framework before building the integration.
-For RAG, this means a retrieval evaluation dataset and relevance scoring.
-For ML models, this means a held-out test set and baseline metrics.
-You cannot improve what you cannot measure.
+We build the evaluation framework before we build the integration.
+For RAG, that's a retrieval evaluation dataset with relevance scoring; for ML models, a held-out test set with baseline metrics.
+You can't improve what you can't measure, and you can't trust a system you've never benchmarked.

 Integration Build

-Implement the integration as a production component — not a script, a service.
-Proper API surface, error handling, timeout policies, retry logic, and logging.
-The AI component should degrade gracefully when it encounters edge cases.
+We implement the integration as a production service — proper API surface, error handling, timeout policies, retry logic, and structured logging.
+The AI component gets the same engineering treatment as any other service your team will have to operate at 2am.

 Production Monitoring

-Deploy with cost tracking, latency dashboards, and output quality monitoring.
-For LLMs, we use LangSmith or Langfuse.
-For traditional ML models, we use custom metric pipelines with alerting on distribution drift.
+We ship with cost tracking, latency dashboards, and output quality monitoring in place.
+For LLM integrations we use LangSmith or Langfuse; for traditional ML, custom metric pipelines with alerting on distribution drift so you know before your users do.

 Tech Stack